 Eggshells have value for plants

 A hotly debated topic, some people recommend eggshells, others argue against their use in the garden.
-For me, the science is pretty cut and dry that eggshells can be valuable.
-They’re made of calcium carbonate and release calcium under acidic conditions – and they can buffer the pH if the water or potting media becomes too acidic or too low in calcium—that’s a win.
+For me, the science is pretty cut and dry.
+Eggshells can be valuable.
+They’re made of calcium carbonate and release calcium under acidic conditions – and they can buffer the pH if the water or potting media becomes too acidic or too low in calcium—that’s a win especially if your water is too soft or too pure (ie. RO water).
 If the water is alkaline or already high in minerals, then the eggshells won’t dissolve (unless you add an acid like vinegar or citric acid).
-In nature, rain water (carbonic acid), vinegar (acetic acid), along with other byproducts of natural decomposition (gluconic, glucuronic, citric, L‐lactic, malic, tartaric, malonic, oxalic, succinic, pyruvic, and usnic acid) all naturally dissolve calcium carbonate making new soluble (and plant-usable) forms of calcium.
-Bacteria and fungi consume decaying materials, produce those acids and decrease your potting mix pH – but, adding eggshells can prevent the pH from diving too low and they provide calcium in the process.
+In nature, rain water (carbonic acid) along with other byproducts of natural decomposition (acetic, gluconic, glucuronic, citric, L‐lactic, malic, tartaric, malonic, oxalic, succinic, pyruvic, and usnic acids) all naturally dissolve calcium carbonate making new soluble (and plant-usable) forms of calcium.
+Bacteria and fungi consume decaying materials, produce those acids and decrease your potting mix pH.
+Adding eggshells can prevent the pH from diving too low and they provide calcium in the process.
 So…you can either add them directly to your potting mix (which means eventually they kind of become a bit of a sludge) or dissolve them in a weak acid and add them to your water (at a very dilute ratio).

 Why add eggshells?
 For Calcium!
 For plant health!
 For good leaves, roots, and growth.

 Calcium is a vital macronutrient that plants need but it’s non-mobile (the plant can’t reposition it from old tissue), so you have to continuously provide it as the plant grows.
-Calcium deficiencies in plants are common and they show up as secondary problems such as: fungal and bacterial infections (AKA ‘leaf spot’ and root/leaf/crown rot) and pest problems – plants use calcium internally as an alert/response trigger to deal with pests and it’s because it’s fundamental building block of the cell walls it’s integral to the plant’s health and resistance to pathogens.
+Calcium deficiencies in plants are common especially when growers use inorganic potting media, or a potting media which is low in calcium (like peatmoss or bark).
+A calcium deficiency typically isn’t immediately obvious, but instead presents as secondary problems such as: fungal and bacterial infections (AKA ‘leaf spot’ and root/leaf/crown rot) and pest problems – plants use calcium internally as an alert/response trigger to deal with pests and because it’s a fundamental building block of the cell walls, it’s integral to the plant’s health and resistance to pathogens.
 Calcium is also rarely included in synthetic fertilizers, so eggshells are a quick and easy way to feed your plants calcium naturally.